 Submissions are accepted from anyone writing in the English language (whether in the United States or abroad).
 A reading fee of $30 (U.S.) must accompany each submission.
 Include a cover page with the title of your manuscript, your name, address, phone number and email address.

-Our online submission manager, Submittable, will be accepting poetry manuscripts between July 1 and July 31, 2017.
+Our online submission manager, Submittable, will be accepting poetry manuscripts between July 1 and July 31, 2018.
 We also accept manuscripts via postal mail.
-Your manuscript must be postmarked between July 1 and July 31, 2017 and sent to:
+Your manuscript must be postmarked between July 1 and July 31, 2018 and sent to:

-P.O.
-Box 1767
+PO Box 1767

 North Adams, MA 01247

 If you are submitting a paper manuscript, include two cover pages: one with the title of the manuscript only, the other with title of manuscript, name, address, telephone number, and email address.
 Cover letters or biography notes are optional.
-Include a self-addressed stamped postcard to confirm receipt of your manuscript, and a self-addressed stamped envelope if you'd like notification of July Open Submission Period results.
+Include a self-addressed stamped postcard to confirm receipt of your manuscript, and a self-addressed stamped envelope if you'd like notification of July Open Reading Period results.
 An email announcement will also be sent to all entrants.

-Read the complete guidelines before submitting your manuscript:
+Read the complete guidelines before submitting your manuscript.